SahilSen02/princetonLEED/README.md

 ## Inspiration
 This project was inspired by the vast amount of data available in the [NYC Open Data](https://opendata.cityofnewyork.us/).
 We started with the idea of trying to understand the satisfaction of people within the neighborhood, we wanted to understand how sustainability indicators impacted people.

-We live in NYC and we all have had experiences wit
 ## What it does
 **Summary: We allow you to compare the sustainability of a building in New York to a group of its peers, creating an overall rank and a comparison by individual indicators.**